teekaytech/Tic-Tac-Toe/README.md

 Tic-tac-toe (American English), noughts and crosses (British English), or Xs and Os is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner. [read-more](https://en.wikipedia.org/wiki/Tic-tac-toe)

 ### How to play
-- When the game is started (`bin/main.rb`), the game prompts the two players to enter their names, after which the game displays the board and requests the first player to make a move.<br>
+- When the game is started (`bin/main.rb`), the game prompts the two players to enter their names simultaneously, after which the game displays the board and requests the first player to make a move.<br>
 ![screenshot](/assets/img/shot1.png)

 - The game board is a 3 x 3 matrix consisting of numbers from 1 to 9.